 When it comes to finding shared ownership mortgages, a broker can prove invaluable.
 They know the market and will be able to tell you which shared ownership mortgage lenders will suit your requirements.
 For example, L&C’s David Hollingworth explains, ‘Some lenders may have specific deals available for shared ownership whereas others will offer their normal range of deals on shared ownership.’

 But getting the best mortgage broker is vital.
-‘In a similar way to buying on the open market there could be a referral to a mortgage adviser but it’s important to make sure that will offer the best value,’ advises David.
+‘In a similar way to buying on the open market there could be a referral to a mortgage adviser but it’s important to make sure that they will offer the best value,’ advises David.
 ‘Check that the adviser will offer whole of market coverage and check whether they will charge a broker fee.
 Other brokers like L&C don’t charge a broker fee which could help save money.’

 Here at HomeOwners Alliance we have teamed up with fee-free mortgage brokers L&C to offer you expert advice on shared ownership mortgages.
 You can start by checking how much you can borrow, they’ll then give you a call when you’re ready to talk through the options before using the information you’ve already supplied to apply for the mortgage for you, when you’re ready to proceed.